kestra-io/docs/content/docs/03.concepts/conditions.md

 ---
 title: Conditions
+icon: /docs/icons/concepts.svg
 ---

-Conditions are used in [Triggers](./triggers/index.md) and [Listeners](./listeners.md) to limit the cases for which a task run or a flow execution is triggered.

-For example:
+Conditions are specific criteria or events that determine when a specific [Triggers](05.triggers/index.md) should create a new [Execution](04.execution.md).
+Usually, they limit the scope of a trigger to a specific set of cases.

-* you can restrict a listener to only a specified status,
-* you can restrict a trigger to a specific namespace prefix.
+For example, you can restrict a Flow trigger to a specific namespace prefix or execution status, and you can restrict a Schedule trigger to a specific time of the week or month.
-* ...

 You can pass a list of conditions; in this case, all the conditions must match to enable the current action.